rivermont/osm-us-infra/README.md

 #### Wi-Fi and others
 Free roadside WiFi access by providers like Spectrum, AT&T is attached to the lines and widespread.
 WiGLE is also useful here for determining coverage of different providers.

+#### Wireless Surveillance
+Cameras, automated license plate readers (ALPR), speed sensors/traps, car counters.
+Some strings of sensors along highways are linked through direction RF antennas to each other and to a base station.

 ### Traffic Lights
 Street cabinets, refs on them, lights, cables, poles.

+#### Light Patterns
 A schema describing light timing might be useful at some point.
+The logic of an intersection can usually be determined by watching it in action for a while.

+**Different Behaviours:**
+  - Timers (switching between roads)
+  - Timers (switching bahaviour at different times of day)
+  - Sensor-driven

-Some way to indicate vehicle sensors (in-ground magenetic or vision).
+Need tagging for vehicle sensors (in-ground magenetic or vision).

-Possibly a traffic light relation connecting sensors, lights, timing and control boxes.
+Possibly a traffic light relation describing timing and connecting sensors, lights, and control boxes.

 ### Street Lights
 Currently, the most common way to tag street lights is simply a node with `highway=street_lamp`.
 Unless it is known, the type of light and other metadata are not usually added.
 This can be useful for data consumers and renderers, and is something that should be more widely added.
 [osmstreetlight.bplaced.net](http://osmstreetlight.bplaced.net) is a good example of a street light renderer.
 Need much more detailed way to ID different `lamp_type`s.
-Current tagging scheme is vague - `lamp_type=electric`??
+Current tagging scheme is vague; what is `lamp_type=electric` supposed to mean?
 How to identify in the daytime and nighttime - characteristics of the mount are easier to identify in daylight but the type of bulb is fast to ID at night.
 Types of mounts and shrouds.
 Daylight sensors, always-on or timed?
+Wattage, as indicated by NEMA codes.

 [A History of Street Lighting in the United States](en.wikipedia.org/wiki/History_of_street_lighting_in_the_United_States) on Wikipedia has a good overview of different types of lights and mounts, as well as many pictures of common light models.
+Especially useful is the [fixture type identification section](https://en.wikipedia.org/wiki/History_of_street_lighting_in_the_United_States#Fixture_type_identification).

 # US Street Signs